 How to register?

 Signing up is simple and takes only three steps.
 First, you create and register for a free account at Duolingo.com.
 You can do this using Google, Facebook, or any email account.

-Finally, based on your performance, it gives the right level that fits you in the end.
+Finally, based on your performance, it gives the right level that fits you.

 You also have to give reasons why you want to learn Korean.
 For example, to support your school study, career options, cultural aspects, travel, family and friends, brain training, etc.

 You can then select between Casual (5 minutes), Regular (10 minutes), Serious (15 minutes), and Intense (20 minutes).
-You can decide per your daily goal and free time.
+You can decide your daily goals and free time.

 That’s all.
 It will just take a few minutes to finish the onboarding process.
 Then, finally, you can start studying and practicing game-like bite-size tasks.

 This includes native Korean, Sino-Korean, and other foreign loanwords.
 Native Korean words are terms with ancient Koreanic roots.